DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/docker.md

 Another great research area is the visualization and mapping of kubernetes environment (i.e. who is speaking to who, and how is that traffic authentication and authorized)

-You would have big competitive advantage in the market place if you understand these concepts and had practical experience at solving them.
+You would have big competitive advantage in the market place if you understood these concepts and had practical experience at solving them.

 ### It all stated with physical containers